kubernetes-retired/kubernetes-anywhere/README.md

 # kubectl get pods --watch
 ```

-## A multi-node cluster
+## Launching a Multi-node Cluster

-For a more realisitic setup, let's say you'd like to have a cluster of 5 servers like this:
+For a more realisitic setup, for example, deploying a cluster of 5 servers in a configuration similar to:

   - 3 dedicated etcd hosts (`$KUBE_ETCD_1`, `$KUBE_ETCD_2`, `$KUBE_ETCD_3`)
   - 1 host running all master components (`$KUBE_MASTER_0`)
   - 2 worker nodes (`$KUBE_WORKER_1`, `$KUBE_WORKER_2`)

-As you will soon see, if you were to modify the cluster topology, it won't requite any configuration changes at all.
-You simply run containers on different hosts and only need to think about how many hosts are there and not what's running where exactly.
-You can potentially use any provisioning automation tools (Ansible, Terraform, Fleet or Swarm), but it's pretty simple to describe with automation aside.
+As you will see, if you were to modify the cluster topology, no configuration changes are required.
+You can run containers on different hosts and then turn your attention to the number of hosts there are and where your containers are running.

+You could also run Kubernetes Anywhere using whatever provisioning automation tools you prefer (Ansible, Terraform, Fleet or Swarm).

-Given a recent version of Docker is running on each of the hosts you have setup, let's install & launch Weave Net first.
+Provided that you have a recent version of Docker is running on each of the hosts, you will install and launch Weave Net first:

 ```Shell
 sudo curl --location --silent git.io/weave --output /usr/local/bin/weave sudo chmod +x /usr/local/bin/weave
 ```

-Next, given `/usr/local/bin/` is in your shell's `$PATH`, you need to launch the Weave Net router.
+Next, provided that  `/usr/local/bin/` is in your shell's `$PATH`, you will need to launch the Weave Net router.

-> **Please note** that you will need to have Weave Net ports open on those hosts, which are the _control port (TCP 6783)_ and _data ports (UDP 6783/6784)_.
+> **Please note** Weave Net ports must be open on the hosts to which you are deploying.
+These are the _control port (TCP 6783)_ and _data ports (UDP 6783/6784)_.

-If you already know all hostnames/IPs of the servers in your cluster, you can run the following to launch Weave Net router on each of those servers:
+If you know the hostnames or the IPs of the servers in your cluster, you can run the following to launch Weave Net router on to each of the servers:

 ```Shell
 weave launch-router \